ur0/UpdateEngineInterface/README.md

 Note that the following requirements exist on a standard device -
 - If you want to bring your own OTA, the signature for the payload.bin must be valid (not a concern if you're not modifying it)
-- This app must have *system* priviliges, i.e. it must be installed into `/system/priv-app` or equivalent.
+- This app must have *system* privileges, i.e. it must be installed into `/system/priv-app` or equivalent.
 The current approach is to wrap this into a Magisk module, which greatly simplifies the process for the average user.